 The oldest university of Bochum lies right at the heart of the city.
 As early as 1816, the first students completed their training in mining engineering.
 Today, THGA develops its heritage with a view to the future: in our practical study programmes, we make use of our industrial roots providing young women and men with the know-how needed to solve the engineering challenges of tomorrow and the days after.

 The history of THGA is representative of the structural change the city of Bochum has gone through, changing from a rural parish to a centre of the coal and steel industry and then to a multifaceted hub of knowledge and talent – industrial work is rooted in engineering knowledge and vice versa.
-Likewise, THGA moved on from its mining roots: today, the former mining college of Bochum is an innovative engineering university with a new focuses in its three departments Geo-Resources and Process Engineering, Mechanical Engineering and Material Sciences, and Electrical Engineering, Information Technology and Business Engineering.
+Likewise, THGA moved on from its mining roots: today, the former mining college of Bochum is an innovative engineering university with new focal points in its three departments Geo-Resources and Process Engineering, Mechanical Engineering and Material Sciences, and Electrical Engineering, Information Technology and Business Engineering.

 Our teaching and research are perfectly designed to meet the needs of the industry.
 Whether they are going to work in the energy sector, sustainable resource management or industrial manufacturing: the engineers of tomorrow need to be best prepared for the multiple challenges they are facing.
 Around 80% of all final papers deal with actual applications in companies and kick off immediate improvement.
 In our state-of-the-art lab facilities intelligent high-tech materials are created as well as ideas for Industry 4.0.
 Our comprehensive approach does not merely focus on technology, but how we put it to use for the best of people and the society we live in.
 Thus THGA offers many opportunities to shape the future.